LLM Law - International Law and International RelationsFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

 This programme provides a strong foundation for a broad range of careers that involve an international law and international relations perspective, such as international arbitration.
 Graduates may act as lawyers (if their first degree is in law), as researchers in international and European organisations (eg the United Nations, European Commission), or in the diplomatic service.
-Graduates may also work for NGOs and other agencies, and some go on to further study or research at the University of Bristol or elsewhere.
+Some graduates work for NGOs and other agencies, while others go on to further study or research at the University of Bristol or elsewhere.

 REF 2014 results